 With the move from iOS 6 to iOS 7, Apple brought a series of changes to its mobile operating system, including all its native apps.
-Safari in particular was one of the apps that underwent the most drastic changes, some of which we outlined in this post.
+Safari in particular was one of the apps that underwent the most drastic changes, some of which we outlined

 There are quite a few more, though, as well as new features that are still little-known among iOS 7 users.